pamelarussell/github-bioinformatics/README.md

 - Python version >= 3.6.4
 - R version >= 3.4.3
+- Perl version >= 5.18.2
 - [cloc version 1.72](https://github.com/AlDanial/cloc/releases/tag/v1.72)

 ## Data

 Data extracted from the GitHub API and analyzed in the paper are available at [https://doi.org/10.17605/OSF.IO/UWHX8](https://doi.org/10.17605/OSF.IO/UWHX8).
-The following tables are included.
+The following tables are included:

 - Repository licenses for the main and high-profile projects
 - Repository metrics for the main and high-profile projects